Deepakkoli93/mini-twitter-api-client/README.md

 * _fetch_tweets - uses the bearer token to make a call to twitter's search api to fetch the tweets containg the required hashtag.
 It then filters those tweets according to the minimum number of tweets required and returns them
 * display_tweets - This is the function that the user calls.
 It uses _fetch_tweets to get the required tweets.
 Then it  displays them on the terminal and writes them to a file.

+UI
+==
+The app is available at https://mini-twitter-client.herokuapp.com/ _Flask is used to map routes to python methods and jinja is used to create templates.
+This is a one page app with a form to enter hashtag and minimum retweets required

+Tests
+==
+Python unittest is used to test the methods of the TwitterApiClient module.
+The tests can be run from the project's source directory as follows

+	python tests/run_tests.py